calender

 Common Symptoms of Dengue

-The first and most prominent symptom of dengue is the sudden onset of a high fever, often reaching up to 104°F (40°C).
-This fever can persist for several days and is typically accompanied by chills and sweating.
+The first symptom is usually a sudden high fever, often reaching 104°F (40°C).
+This may be accompanied by chills and sweating.

 • Muscle and joint pain